apache/maven-resolver-ant-tasks/src/site/markdown/index.md

 <remoterepo id="distrepo" url="..." authref="distauth"/>
 ```

-Multiple repositories may be used as a group in every place that is legal for a
+You can also use several repositories as a group anywhere that a single remote repository is valid:
-remote repository:

 ```xml
 <remoterepos id="all">